AdobeDocs/experience-platform.en/help/administrative-tags/api/getting-started.md

 ## Reading sample API calls

 The Unified Tags API documentation provides example API calls to demonstrate how to format your requests.
 These include paths, required headers, and properly formatted request payloads.
 Sample JSON returned in API responses is also provided.
-For information on the conventions used in documentation for sample API calls, see the section on [how to read example API calls](../../landing/troubleshooting.md#how-do-i-format-an-api-request) in the [!DNL Experience Platform] troubleshooting guide.
+For information on the conventions used in documentation for sample API calls, see the section on [how to read example API calls](../../landing/troubleshooting.md#how-do-i-format-an-api-request) in the  Experience Platform troubleshooting guide.

 ## Required headers

-The API documentation also requires you to have completed the [authentication tutorial](https://www.adobe.com/go/platform-api-authentication-en) in order to successfully make calls to [!DNL Platform] endpoints.
-Completing the authentication tutorial provides the values for each of the required headers in [!DNL Experience Platform] API calls, as shown below:
+The API documentation also requires you to have completed the [authentication tutorial](https://www.adobe.com/go/platform-api-authentication-en) in order to successfully make calls to Platform endpoints.
+Completing the authentication tutorial provides the values for each of the required headers in Experience Platform API calls, as shown below:

 - Authorization: `Bearer {ACCESS_TOKEN}`
 - x-api-key: `{API_KEY}`